 Scenario 2: Alex is not very concerned with the value of the companies when he makes his stock picks.
-He believes the markets will rise over time so he invests in a basket of many stocks or an ETF.
+He carefully watches the growth of certain stocks and when a company's stock has been rising for a period of time, he invests, confident that the stock will continue to gain value.
 (Efficient market hypothesis)